 \emph{Organization}: The remainder of the paper is organized as follows.
 Section~\ref{sec:2} presents the system model.
-The analysis of atomic beamforming with a continuous vapor cell is provided in Section~\ref{sec:3} followed by beamforming analysis for the segmental vapor cell in Section~\ref{sec:4}.
+The analysis of atomic beamforming with a single vapor cell is provided in Section~\ref{sec:3} followed by beamforming analysis for the segmental vapor cells in Section~\ref{sec:4}.
 Numerical validations are conducted in Section~\ref{sec:5}, and conclusions are drawn in Section~\ref{sec:6}.

 \emph{Notation}: Bold uppercase characters $\mb{X}$ denote matrices, with $X_{mn}$ representing its $(m,n)$-th entry.
 For two matrices $\mb{A}$ and $\mb{B}$, $[\mb{A}, \mb{B}]$ denotes the commutator $\mb{A}\mb{B}-\mb{B}\mb{A}$, and $\{\mb{A}, \mb{B}\}$ denotes their anti-commutator $\mb{A}\mb{B} + \mb{B}\mb{A}$. $\bra{p}$ and $\ket{q}$ refer to the bra-ket notation. $\mathcal{U}(a,b)$ denotes the uniform distribution over the interval $[a,b]$.
 Some default physical and mathematical constants are defined as follows: $j = \sqrt{-1}$ the imaginary unit; $c$ the speed of light; $h$ the Planck constant with $\hbar = \frac{h}{2\pi}$ its reduced form; $\epsilon_0$ the vacuum permittivity; $Z_0$ the vacuum impedance; $k_B$ the Boltzmann constant; and $q$ the elementary charge.